MDLC01/board-n-pieces/src/README.md

 ## Licensing

 The default images for chess pieces used by the `board` function come from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces).
-They are all licensed the [GNU General Public License, version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) by their original author: [Cburnett](https://en.wikipedia.org/wiki/User:Cburnett).
+They are all licensed under the [GNU General Public License, version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) by their original author: [Cburnett](https://en.wikipedia.org/wiki/User:Cburnett).